-Fritos Mild Cheddar Cheese Dip: 40 Calories
+Fritos Mild Cheddar Cheese Dip

 Can of Fritos cheese dip with text '40 calories'.

-This is a soft and cheesy dip often enjoyed by customers alongside tortilla chips or crackers.
-One serving of Fritos Mild Cheddar Cheese Dip contains 40 calories, 3 grams carbohydrates, and less than one gram of protein.
+One serving of Fritos Mild Cheddar Cheese Dip contains 40 calories, 3 grams dietary fat, 3 grams carbohydrates, and less than one gram of protein.

 Read this post for a complete overview of the nutrition facts and ingredients in the cheddar cheese dip from Fritos.